Scott Laird: International career

 Although born in England, Laird represented Scotland at youth level, captaining the under-16 team all the way through to under-20 level.
 He played in all three of Scotland's matches in the 2003 Victory Shield, scoring twice as Scotland finished joint winners with England.
 Overall, Laird made 36 appearances across various Scottish youth levels, scoring six goals.

 In April 2009, Laird was called up by Paul Fairclough for the England C team, who represent England at non-League level, and started in a 1–0 defeat to Belgium under-21s on 19 May 2009.

 Coaching career

 After obtaining his UEFA B Licence and UEFA A Licence, Laird served as player-assistant manager at Weston-super-Mare for four years.
 He subsequently joined Western League Premier Division club Street as player-assistant manager for the 2024–25 season.
-Following the departure of manager Ben Watson, Laird was appointed manager, alongside his father Craig, on 13 October 2025.
+Following the departure of manager Ben Watson, Laird was appointed joint manager alongside his father, Craig, on 13 October 2025.
+Street finished 12th in the Western League Premier Division during the 2025–26 season.